- WPI Residential Network (ResNet)

 WPI cannot repair student owned computers, as in many cases this will void the manufacturers warranty.
 For this reason, WPI recommends that students purchase an extended warranty (at least 3 years) and in many cases recommend on-site coverage with accidental damage.
 This will ensure a higher probability of and faster repair to a students systems.
 This may be called many things depending on the manufacturer, for instance Dell's accidental damage service is called CompleteCare™. while Apple's plan is referred to as AppleCare

 WPI offers student 10GB of personal, backed-up, network file storage.
-This is intended for academic use, however does not allot for all personal data such as music libraries.
+This is intended for academic use, and it does not allot for all personal data such as music libraries.
 For students that wish to keep all their data backed up, WPI suggests USB external hard drives available from many vendors.
 While WPI cannot suggest a specific make model, we recommend finding a name brand device that has a warranty comparable or better than that of your system.
 Some vendor warranties may cover external devices if purchased at the same time as the computer, however please read the terms of your warranty carefully.

 We support all 32-bit and 64-bit editions of Windows 7.